 - Effects.jl: compute effects of one or more covariates in a regression model.

-For more, see my Github page.
+For more, see my Github.

 Academic work